All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Blood sugar dynamics.
 HIIT can cause a temporary spike in blood sugar during the session due to the release of stress hormones, followed by a drop below baseline as muscles absorb glucose during recovery.
 For GLP-1 patients also taking insulin or sulfonylureas, this creates a hypoglycemia risk in the hours after HIIT.
 Monitor blood glucose before and after sessions, and keep a fast-acting carbohydrate source available .

 Appetite effects.
 Intense exercise temporarily suppresses appetite through hormonal mechanisms independent of GLP-1 medication .
 Combined with your medication's appetite-suppressing effect, you may find it difficult to eat after HIIT sessions.
-Plan a protein-rich recovery meal or shake anyway, even if you do not feel hungry.
+Plan a protein-rich recovery meal or shake anyway, even if you don't feel hungry.
 Your muscles need nutrients to repair.

 Nausea management.
-The intensity of HIIT can trigger nausea, especially if you are not fully adjusted to your GLP-1 dose.
+The intensity of HIIT can trigger nausea, especially if you aren't fully adjusted to your GLP-1 dose.
 If nausea occurs during a session, stop the work interval, walk slowly, and sip water.
 If nausea persists, end the session.
 You can always try again next time at a lower intensity.

 Sample Weekly Schedule with HIIT